 I knew I wanted to deepen the flavor by roasting everything, including a jalapeño and a poblano pepper, but I kept the garlic raw for a bit of extra garlicky flavor and bite.
 There’s plenty of cilantro and even a bit of white vinegar, which I find adds the perfect tang to so many Mexican sauces, like my awesome avocado salsa (another fab Whole30 salsa you should pin right now, pretty much).

 It’s perfect with chips, if you’re not doing the Whole30 thing, and a fantastic base for a tortilla-less soup, if you are.
-Drench everything in it, especially my Whole30 carnitas bowls that are hurtling at lightspeed to the blog.
+Drench everything in it, especially my Whole30 carnitas bowls.
 Oh, and make sure you’re subscribed so you don’t miss more delish paleo and Whole30 recipes!

 You’ll love this roasted salsa verde because it’s got the richness and major flavor that it’s so easy to miss in regular salsa verdes.
 And if you’re doing a round, this might just become your very favorite Whole30 salsa!